Work Stress Doesn't Stay at Work

 Work stress creates a particular kind of isolation.
 Unlike other forms of stress, talking about work stress comes with unique risks and complications.

-Power dynamics
+Power Dynamics

 When your stress involves your boss, your colleagues, or your company, speaking about it can feel risky.
 There are power dynamics at play.
 Complaining about work to people at work can have consequences.
 Even complaining to people outside work can feel dangerous if word might get back.

-Fear of consequences
+Fear of Consequences

-Pressure to appear professional
+Pressure to Appear Professional

 Isolation

 When everyone around you seems to be handling things fine, it's easy to feel like you're the only one struggling.
 This isolation can make work stress feel even heavier.
 You might wonder if you're just not cut out for the job, or if you're the only one who finds it overwhelming.
+Sometimes all you need is to vent to someone without being judged.

 There are thoughts that circulate in your head during work hours that never get spoken.
 Thoughts that feel too honest, too frustrated, or too vulnerable to share in a professional context.

-Feeling undervalued
+Feeling Undervalued

 "I'm doing so much and it feels like no one notices."
 "My contributions don't seem to matter."
 "I'm working harder than others but getting less recognition."
-These thoughts about being undervalued are common but rarely expressed at work.
+These thoughts about being undervalued are common but rarely said at work.

-Being overwhelmed
+Being Overwhelmed

 "There's too much to do and not enough time."
 "I can't keep up with the expectations."
 "Every day feels like I'm falling further behind."
 The feeling of being overwhelmed is widespread but often kept private.

-Coping silently
+Coping Silently

 "I'm just trying to get through each day."
 "I don't know how much longer I can do this."
 "I'm exhausted but I have to keep going."
 The quiet coping that happens behind professional facades rarely gets acknowledged.

-Feeling trapped
+Feeling Trapped

 Work stress doesn't always announce itself loudly.
 Sometimes it accumulates gradually, building up in ways that are easy to ignore until they're not.